sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

  8. The Self is not certainly adequately known when spoken of by an inferior person; for It is thought of variously.
 When taught by one who has become identified with It, there is no further cogitation with regard to It.
 For It is beyond argumentation, being subtler even than theatomic quantity.

  *Esah,* this— the Self about whom you ask me; (when) *proktaḥ,* spoken of; *avareṇa nareṇa,* by an inferior man, i.e. by a man of worldly understanding; *na hi suvijñeyaḥ,* is not certainly capable of being adequately understood; for It is *bahudhā,* variously—such as 'It exists', 'It does not exist', 'It is the doer', 'It is not the doer', 'It is pure', 'It is impure', etc.; *cintyamānaḥ,* deliberated on—by disputants.
 How, again, is It well understood?
-This is being said: The Self *ananyaprokte,* when spoken of by a non-different man, by the teacher who does not see duality, who has become identified with the Brahman that is to be revealed ([by him](# "Or, 'revealed in the Upaniṣads' —Bālagopālendra.")); *atra*, here, with regard to the Self; *na asti,* there does not remain; *gatiḥ,* cogitation, of various kinds as to whether It exists or not; for from the Self is ruled out all thoughts involving doubt.
+This is being said: The Self *ananyaprokte,* when spoken of by a non-different man, by the teacher who does not see duality, who has become identified with the Brahman that is to be revealed (by him[^5]); *atra*, here, with regard to the Self; *na asti,* there does not remain; *gatiḥ,* cogitation, of various kinds as to whether It exists or not; for from the Self is ruled out all thoughts involving doubt.

+[^5]: "Or, 'revealed in the Upaniṣads' —Bālagopālendra."

- Or— *ananyaprokte,* when the (supreme) Self, that is non-different from, and is, one's very Self, is adequately [taught](# "Or, 'taught as non-different from, and as, one's very Self—Bālagopālendra."); *na asti gatiḥ,* there is no other [comprehension](# "Apart from the realization: ‘I am Brahman.'"); *atra*, of this Self; because there is nothing [else](# "Apart from the unity of the Self and Brahman.")to be known.
+ Or— *ananyaprokte,* when the (supreme) Self, that is non-different from, and is, one's very Self, is adequately taught[^6]; *na asti gatiḥ,* there is no other comprehension[^7]; *atra*, of this Self; because there is nothing else[^8]to be known.
 For the realization of the unity of the Self is the culmination of all knowledge.
 Therefore, as there is no knowable, there remains nothing to be known here.

+[^6]: "Or, 'taught as non-different from, and as, one's very Self—Bālagopālendra."

+[^7]: "Apart from the realization: ‘I am Brahman.'"

+[^8]: "Apart from the unity of the Self and Brahman."

- Or— when the non-different Self is spoken of, *na asti atra gatiḥ,* there remains no [transmigration](# "Bālagopālendra interprets saṁsāra-gati as the appearance of duality as a reality.
-This appearance ceases after Self-knowledge."); for emancipation, which is the result of that realization, follows immediately.
+ Or— when the non-different Self is spoken of, *na asti atra gatiḥ,* there remains no transmigration[^9]; for emancipation, which is the result of that realization, follows immediately.

+[^9]: "Bālagopālendra interprets saṁsāra-gati as the appearance of duality as a reality.
+This appearance ceases after Self-knowledge."

  Or— when the Self is spoken of by a teacher who has become identified with Brahman that he speaks of, there is *na agatiḥ*, no non-comprehension, non-realization.
 To this hearer the realization about that Self does come as, 'I am that (Self)', just as it did in the case of the teacher.This is the idea.

- Thus is the Self well understood when It is taught to be non-different (from the taught) by a teacher who is well versed in the [scriptures](# "When It is taught by a teacher, well versed in the scriptures and established in a state of non-difference' —Bālagopālendra.").Else the Self
+ Thus is the Self well understood when It is taught to be non-different (from the taught) by a teacher who is well versed in the scriptures[^10].Else the Self

+[^10]: "When It is taught by a teacher, well versed in the scriptures and established in a state of non-difference' —Bālagopālendra."

 becomes *aṇīyān,* more subtle; even *aṇupramāṇāt,*than an atomic thing.
-(For It is) *atarkyam* (should be*atarkyaḥ),* cannot be argued out—cannot be known through mere reasoning called up through one's own (independent) [intellect](# "As distinguished from the intellect purified by the teaching of an adept.").
+(For It is) *atarkyam* (should be*atarkyaḥ),* cannot be argued out—cannot be known through mere reasoning called up through one's own (independent) intellect[^11].
 For if the Self be regarded as an object of argumentation and postulated to be atomic in quantity, someone else may hold It to be subtler than that, while still another may hold It to be the subtlest.
 Thus there is no finality about sophistry.

+[^11]: "As distinguished from the intellect purified by the teaching of an adept."

 **नैषा तर्केण मतिरापनेया
 प्रोक्तान्येनैव सुज्ञानाय प्रेष्ठ।